-If you don’t end up upgrading to a lake view, you might find one of these spots to enjoy.
+If you don’t upgrade to a lake view, you might find one of these spots to enjoy.
 That’s what I did.

 This side of the hotel offers a god view out toward Walt Disney World.
 You might notice the white Cirque de Soleil tent at Disney Springs on the left-hand side of the picture below.

-The lobby was full of greenery, which always makes for an agreeable contrast with modern design elements.
+The lobby was full of greenery, making for a pleasant contrast with modern design elements.